 2. Build a Family Tree

 Family trees are the best way to organize your findings and find new links between relatives.
 Many of the above-mentioned DNA test companies allow you to upload your results into their own family-tree-building programs.
 Otherwise, you can use genealogy sites like Ancestry.com, which boasts millions of users and acts as a sort of social network for other armchair genealogists.
 The great (and addictive) thing about genealogy sites is that the more you use them, the more the branches on your tree will connect with new people and yield exciting discoveries.
+Besides building a family tree, here are a few other ways to preserve your family history.

 3. Join a Genealogy Forum